influxdata/influxdb/monitor/README.md

 ## Standard expvar support
 All statistical information is available at HTTP API endpoint `/debug/vars`, in [expvar](https://golang.org/pkg/expvar/) format, allowing external systems to monitor an InfluxDB node.
 By default, the full path to this endpoint is `http://localhost:8086/debug/vars`.

+## Configuration
+The `monitor` module allow the following configuration:

+ * Whether to write statistical and diagnostic information to an InfluxDB system.
+This is enabled by default.
+ * The name of the database to where this information should be written.
+Defaults to `_internal`.
+The information is written to the default retention policy for the given database.
+ * The name of the retention policy, along with full configuration control of the retention policy, if the default retention policy is not suitable.
+ * The rate at which this information should be written.
+The default rate is once every 10 seconds.

 # Design and Implementation

 A new module named `monitor` supports all basic statistics and diagnostic functionality.
 This includes: